 Launched at The OU in Scotland's office prior to the Scottish Parliament 2016 election period, representatives from all five of Holyrood's political parties gave responses: Cabinet Secretary for Social Justice, Communities and Pensioners' Rights Alex Neil (SNP); Scottish Green Party co-convenor Patrick Harvie MSP; Scottish Labour Party MSP Ken Macintosh; election candidates Alex Cole-Hamilton (Scottish Liberal Democrats) and Iain McGill (Scottish Conservatives).

-Dr Mooney is pictured, far left, with the book editors and contributing authors at the launch.
+Dr Mooney is pictured, above far left, with the book editors and contributing authors at the launch.

 She is interested in research that impacts on policy and/or aims to improve police investigations.

-At an OU OpenMinds talk at Glasgow's Mitchell Library in Spring 2016, How can we solve crime? with a key focus on the role of citizens, Dr Ness spoke of her research into the way the public and police engage with social media.
+At a How can we solve crime?
+OU OpenMinds talk at Glasgow's Mitchell Library in Spring 2016, with a key focus on the role of citizens, Dr Ness spoke of her research into the way the public and police engage with social media.
 She is working with policing partners to better understand the use of social media in policing, both in terms of engagement with the public and the impact of citizen identifications on Facebook.

 Recent papers Dr Ness has contributed to include Are two views better than one?
 Investigating three-quarter view composites, published in a special issue of the Journal of Forensic Practice on facial composites.